seatable/seatable-admin-docs/manual/authentication/auth_switch.md

-# Switch authentication type of a user
+# Switch authentication type

-**Before you make any changes to your database, be sure to make a database backup!**
+SeaTable Server supports (multiple authentication types)[./auth_overview.md].
+Switching between the types is possible, but any switch requires modifications of SeaTable's databases.

+!!! note

+        Before manually manipulating your database, (make a database backup)[../maintain/backup_recovery.md], so you can restore your system if anything goes wrong!

-## Migration from local password to external authentication
+## Migrating from local user database to external authentication

-The migration of a local user into a user with an external authentication like LDAP, SAML, OAUTH is comparatively simple, but requires a direct intervention into the database of SeaTable.
+As an organisation grows and its IT infrastructure matures, the migration from local authentication to external authentication like LDAP, SAML, OAUTH is common requirement.
+Fortunately, the switch is comparatively simple.

 ### General procedure